 - If needed, click the icon again to remove the block quote formatting

-When adding images, documents, or other media to the WYSIWYG editor, there are two options depending on the file type and whether it has already been uploaded to Stacks, these are the insert media or upload image options.
+When adding images, documents, or other media to the WYSIWYG editor, there are two buttons that could be used depending on the file type and whether it has already been uploaded to Stacks.

 - The insert media icon (